-- 5.18 The general manager must refer all code of conduct complaints about administrators to the Office for its consideration. - 5.19 The general manager must notify the complainant of the referral of their complaint in writing.
+- 5.18 The CEO must refer all code of conduct complaints about administrators to the Office for its consideration. - 5.19 The CEO must notify the complainant of the referral of their complaint in writing.

 How are code of conduct complaints about councillors to be dealt with?